Scope of application

 ● the identification data of the Party's lawyer, if present in Mediation, with the relevant power of attorney granted.

-The Secretariat sends the letter of initiation of the Mediation to the Invited Party and to the designated Mediator via certified e-mail or registered mail and communicates to the Requesting Party that the request to start the ADR procedure has been taken into account and the name of the Mediator designated by the Head of the Organization, within 3 days of the actual receipt of the request for Mediation by the Requesting Party, in any case with a means suitable to demonstrate receipt, inviting the Requesting Party to respond within 15 days of receipt of such communication.
+The Secretariat will send the letter initiating the Mediation to the Invited Party and the designated Mediator via certified email or registered mail and will inform the Requesting Party that the request to initiate the ADR procedure has been accepted and the name of the Mediator designated by the Head of the Organization, within 3 days of the actual receipt of the Mediation request from the Requesting Party, using a means suitable for demonstrating receipt, inviting the Requesting Party to respond within 15 days of receiving such communication.

-If the Invited Party agrees to participate, it sends its acceptance, simultaneously pays the fees set out in the Consumer Mediation Fee Tables and the procedure begins.
+If the Invited Party agrees to participate, it sends its application, simultaneously pays the fees set out in the Consumer Mediation Fee Tables, and the procedure begins.

-The ADR procedures are carried out entirely according to the methods set out in art.
-5 of this Regulation, and therefore may alternatively be carried out in person, in telematic mode and in a simplified form, through non-simultaneous exchange of communications between the Parties and the appointed Conciliator, using remote communication tools, in compliance with the rules on the processing of personal data and confidentiality.
+ADR procedures are conducted entirely in accordance with the procedures set forth in Article 5 of these Regulations, and therefore may alternatively be conducted in person, electronically, and in a simplified manner, through non-simultaneous exchange of communications between the Parties and the appointed Conciliator, using remote communication tools, in compliance with the rules on the processing of personal data and confidentiality.

-The request to start the ADR procedure may be rejected by the Conciliation Body Concordia et Ius srl for one of the following reasons:
+The request to initiate the ADR procedure may be rejected by the Conciliation Body Concordia et Ius srl for one of the following reasons:

 ● the Consumer did not attempt to contact the professional concerned to discuss his complaint nor did he try, as a first step, to resolve the matter directly with the Professional;